 I solo travel because I am terrified.

 Fear – such a weird concept that is easily shaped by many things.
 Experience is a leading fear-creator.
-Last year was my first solo trip and probably one of the crappiest things happened to me: I got hurt.
+In 2017 while on my first solo trip, probably one of the crappiest things happened to me: I got hurt enough that I couldn’t walk and was forced to come home early.
 You can read that whole saga here.
 But despite that craptastic moment where I was paralyzed with fear and crying my eyes out while simultaneous wanting my moma, I was even more determined to go and solo travel again.
+So I did the following year.
 I refused to let fear define me.

 Another major influence is the media.
 It is perhaps one of the most pervading craftsmen of fear: both news outlets AND social media.
 The memes, the depressing stories of violence and terror, the ever-present hatred toward certain races, and just the sheer amount of info we are bombarded with on a daily basis incites this mass fear of certain places.
-Yes, sometimes those fears are valid but most of the time, it is hyped up nonsense.
+Yes, sometimes those fears are valid but most of the time, it is hyped-up nonsense.
 For example, one of my favorite countries I have ever visited was Montenegro and it was a war-torn country not even 20 years ago.
+Everyone was just lovely to talk with and so welcoming.
 Just use common sense and trust your gut.

 I solo travel because I can find myself.

 If you need to know anything about me, it is that I love my alone time.
-I love being by myself and just finding this weird contentedness.
+I love being by myself and just find myself content to go my own way.
 But surprisingly, not a lot of people enjoy that comfort.
 They love having themselves surrounded by friends and conversation.
 I think solo travel can really teach you to find comfort in your own presence.
 It constantly provides me with a lot of reflection periods.
 Sometimes even meditative moments.
-Where I find myself.
-Riding in the rental car (or public transportation), eating alone, those quiet evenings in the hotel rooms, or sitting on the apartment balconies soaking in a sunset.
-I think it is so important that everyone find a level of being content when alone.
+Riding in the rental car (or public transportation), eating alone, those quiet evenings in the hotel rooms, or sitting on the apartment balconies soaking in a sunset; those are the moments I cherish the most.
+I think it is so important that everyone finds a level of being content when alone.

 I solo travel because it reminds me the world is good.